pzuliani/SPICE/README.md

 # SPICE
- Stochastic Parameter Inference with the Cross-Entropy Method: COMING SOON!
+ Stochastic Parameter Inference with the Cross-Entropy Method:

 Examples contained within /models/:
 * Lotka-Volterra Model
 * Yeast Polarization Model
 * Schl&ouml;gl system
-* Toggle Switch (with modified src files)
+* Toggle Switch (with modified src files to account for model specific behaviour)

 To run a model from the command line: